genesistoxical/pruebas/README.md

 ### Release ZIP

-To finish, all you have to do is rename the *q'zero* folder to *Q'zero* and add it to a ZIP file.
+To finish, all you have to do is rename the *cursor* folder to *Q'zero Cursor* and add it to a ZIP file.
 You can also do it automatically by running the **zip.bat** file, it seems to work on Windows 10 and 11 (because of the *tar* command).
 </br>

 </br>